Skip to main content

 Death.
 That mystery yet to be solved.
 That unanswered phenomenon that all cultures try to understand.
 The path to the afterlife affects every single living being.
 Where do we go when we die?
 What do we become?
 Can the deceased observe us and help us from beyond?

 Throughout history, each culture has created a series of collective rituals related to death to overcome pain, loss, and the absence of answers.
 Death in Japan is a fascinating topic to talk about.
-With its incredible spiritual background, Japanese culture has a unique way to answer all these questions.
+With its incredible spiritual background, Japanese culture has a unique way of answering all these questions.

 Death in Japan: Its Meaning